Discovering dynamic laws from observations: the case of self-propelled, interacting colloids: ActiveNet

 \subsection{Estimating the Mean Absolute Error (MAE)}

-\MBG{To estimate the validity range of ActiveNet, we compute the Mean Absolute Error for the predicted active and 2-body forces (eqs. \ref{ec:mae_acf} and \ref{ec:mae_tbf} ) of particles in a two-dimensional dilute suspension of $2\,500$ active repulsive (WCA) Brownian particles characterised by an active force of 30 (reduced LJ units). }
+\MBG{To estimate the validity range of ActiveNet, we compute the Mean Absolute Error for the predicted active and 2-body forces (equations \ref{ec:mae_acf} and \ref{ec:mae_tbf} ) of particles in a two-dimensional dilute suspension of $2\,500$ active repulsive (WCA) Brownian particles characterised by an active force of 30 (reduced LJ units). }

-\MBG{As shown in the main text, panels (f) and (g) of figure 3 display the Mean Absolute Error for the predicted active and 2-body forces as a function of the temperature and the amount of data used for training the network (measured as the number of frames).
-The red dot in these panels shows the value of these parameters used for panels (a-e) of the same figure.
-We now show the evaluation of errors for the two-body force and the active force (figure \ref{fig:pred_err}).
-The solid black curves are the forces learnt by ActiveNet, the dashed curves are the input forces in the simulation: a WCA potential for the pairwise interactions and an isotropic active force with a modulus of 30 in reduced LJ units.}
+\MBG{As shown in the main text, \MBGb{figure \ref{fig:gnn_MD_err}} displays the Mean Absolute Error for the predicted active and 2-body forces as a function of the temperature and the amount of data used for training the network (measured as the number of frames).
+The red dot in these panels shows the value of these parameters used \MBGb{for figure \ref{fig:gnn_MD}}.
+Now, in figure \ref{fig:pred_err} we show the evaluation of errors for the two-body force and the active force.
+The solid black curves are the forces learned by ActiveNet, the dashed curves are the input forces in the simulation: a WCA potential for the pairwise interactions and an isotropic active force with a modulus of 30 in reduced LJ units.}